YoolTheFool/RWET/README.md

-For the final assignment I decided to try and show what can this bizzare phenomenon has to say through copmutational poetry.
+For the final assignment I decided to try and show what does this bizzare phenomenon has to say through copmutational poetry.
-What does our fingers and muscles have to say when they're banging on the QWERTY keyboard.
+What do our fingers and muscles have to say when they're banging on the QWERTY keyboard.

 ### The Process :